 3. No Fatalities for CBD overdose

 Not to be morbid, but few substances can claim to have zero recorded fatalities to their name — natural or otherwise.
-People have passed away from drinking too much water, eating too much food, and consuming too much caffeine, but so far, nobody has died from taking CBD.
+People have passed away from drinking too much water, eating too much food, and consuming too much caffeine, but so far, nobody has died from CBD oil overdose.
 With approximately a quarter of Americans now having tried the plant compound, its safety has been tested by a pretty large sample size!

 4. Universal Appeal…not CBD overdose!